stasilo/retrace.gl/README.md

 ```

 ## Credits
-This app would not be possible without the efforts of the following people and groups, who have freely published their work in the domains of ray tracing and signed distance functions.
+This app would not be possible without the efforts of the following people and groups, who have freely published their work in the domains of ray tracing and signed distance functions, many thanks!

  - [Peter Shirley](https://www.cs.utah.edu/~shirley/) for his book series ["Raytracing in one weekend"](http://in1weekend.blogspot.com/2016/01/ray-tracing-in-one-weekend.html), without which this app wouldn't exist.

- - Inigo Quilez, creator of [Shadertoy](https://www.shadertoy.com/) and prolific computer graphics writer & programmer.
+ - Inigo Quilez, creator of [Shadertoy](https://www.shadertoy.com/) and prolific computer graphics programmer & writer.
 Check out his [articles](http://www.iquilezles.org/www/index.htm) on everything from SDF's, raymarching to ray tracing.

  - Demo scene group [Mercury](http://mercury.sexy), who's [hg_sdf](http://mercury.sexy/hg_sdf/) library powers this engine's SDF CSG boolean operations.
 And [Jeremy Cowles](https://github.com/jcowles), for the [WebGL port](https://github.com/jcowles/hg_sdf) of the same library.